 On October 18, 2011, the U.S. District Court for the District of Colorado ruled that DOE had violated the National Environmental Policy Act by issuing its July 2007 environmental assessment and finding instead of issuing an environmental impact statement.
 The court invalidated the July 2007 evaluation and finding, stayed the 29 leases in existence under the program, and prohibited DOE from issuing any new leases or approving any activities on lands governed by the program.

 The court later granted in part DOE’s motion for reconsideration of the order and amended its injunction to allow DOE; other federal, state, or local governmental agencies; and the current lessees to conduct only necessary activities on program lands.
-Activities allowed include conducting the environmental analysis; complying regulatory orders; responding to dangers to public health, safety, and the environment; and maintaining the lease tracts and their existing facilities.
+Activities allowed include conducting the environmental analysis; complying with regulatory orders; responding to dangers to public health, safety, and the environment; and maintaining the lease tracts and their existing facilities.
 No mining operations are active on these lands at this time.

 DOE announced the public availability of the Final Uranium Leasing Program Programmatic Environmental Impact Statement (PEIS) on March 21, 2014.
 During the evaluation, DOE conducted a 109-day public comment period, held four public meetings in southwestern Colorado, and considered all public comments on the draft PEIS while preparing the PEIS.
 The PEIS informed DOE’s decision on the future course of the Uranium Leasing Program and DOE issued a Record of Decision on May 6, 2014.